 Short explanation: StrongVPN has dedicated IP servers.

-Long explanation: while mostly when using a VPN, you would want a dynamic IP (an IP that changes whenever you reconnect to a server).
-In certain situations, this is not the case.
-A Static IP is preferable for the following situations:
+Long explanation: Mostly, when using a VPN, you would want a dynamic IP (an IP that changes whenever you reconnect to a server).
+In certain situations, this is not the case; a static IP is preferable for the following situations:

 VPN related business security